Liang-Yuan “Leo” Wu 吳兩原

-My name is Liang-Yuan “Leo” Wu 吳兩原.
-I am now working with Prof. Dhruv “DJ” Jain and the Soundability Lab at the AI Laboratory, University of Michigan CSE.
-I hold a Master’s Degree in Computer Science & Engineering from the University of Michigan, and a Bachelor’s Degree in Electrical Engineering from National Taiwan University.
+I am now working with Prof. Hua Shen at New York University Shanghai and with Prof. Dhruv “DJ” Jain and the Soundability Lab at University of Michigan.
+I hold a Master's Degree in Computer Science & Engineering from the University of Michigan, and a Bachelor's Degree in Electrical Engineering from National Taiwan University.

-I am a researcher and engineer working at the intersection of Human-Computer Interaction (HCI) and Artificial Intelligence (AI), with a focus on building human-centered technologies that make sound and speech more accessible.
-My work often involves close collaboration with the Deaf and Hard of Hearing (DHH) community to understand how people perceive, trust, and engage with audio AI.
+My research lies at the intersection of Speech and Language Processing and Human-Computer Interaction, with a focus on building human-centered AI systems for sound and speech understanding.
+I work closely with Deaf and Hard of Hearing (DHH) communities to explore how people perceive, trust, and interact with audio AI systems.

-Currently, I am applying for 2026 CS PhD programs, focusing on sound and HCI.
+I am applying for 2026 Fall CS PhD programs, focusing on sound and human-centered AI for social good.
 I am always excited to discuss my research and potential collaboration, please feel free to reach out!

 UMich Logo